Skip to content

 I like this book more than Oh, Ick! below because with 25 experiments, it’s more manageable.
 Also, this book is in four color, making it more appealing to read.
 These experiments also are easier to pull off; the requirements for the tricks tend to be common household objects.
 I also like how the science behind each trick is explained in detail.
 This is the kind of science experiment book that my son would like.
 I would use this for summer entertainment with him. [nonfiction science experiment book, ages 8 and up]

-Oh, Ick!: 114 Science Experiments Guaranteed to Gross You Out! by Joy Masoff, Jessica Garrett and Ben Ligon
+Oh, Ick!: 114 Science Experiments Guaranteed to Gross You Out! by Joy Masoff, Jessica Garrett, and Ben Ligon

 This giant book of gross science experiments would be good for homeschoolers or for summer activities.
 The text is pretty dense and it’s printed in two color so older kids might like flipping around and reading it but it might be too much text for younger kids. [nonfiction science experiment books, ages 8 and up]

-Who Wins?: 100 Historical Figures go Head-to-Head and You Decide the Winner by Clay Swartz, illustrated by Tom Booth
+Who Wins?: 100 Historical Figures Go Head-to-Head and You Decide the Winner by Clay Swartz, illustrated by Tom Booth

 Super Cool Tech: Technology, Invention, Innovation by DK

-I do like this four color book that explains how things work but I don’t like how the book is bound vertically but meant to be read horizontally.
+I do like this four-color book that explains how things work but I don’t like how the book is bound vertically but meant to be read horizontally.
 It’s unwieldy to read it that way, especially for my son and I as we like to read lying down in bed at night.
-Still, my son will like this factoid book that includes how objects that he owns — XBox One, 3-D Pen, and Glow Sticks — work, as well as other interesting feats of science, engineering, and technology. [nonfiction fact book, ages 8 and up]
+Still, my son will like this factoid book that includes how objects that he owns — Xbox One, 3-D Pen, and Glow Sticks — work, as well as other interesting feats of science, engineering, and technology. [nonfiction fact book, ages 8 and up]

-The Skeleton Book: Get to KNow Your Bones, Inside Out by DK
+The Skeleton Book: Get to Know Your Bones, Inside Out by DK

-My 12-year-old son is learning the basics of anatomy in order to improve his manga drawing skills so I’ll pull out this interesting reference book for him as need arises.
-My 11th grade daughter will also benefit from this book as she plans to study Anatomy next year.
+My 12-year-old son is learning the basics of anatomy in order to improve his manga drawing skills so I’ll pull out this interesting reference book for him as the need arises.
+My 11th-grade daughter will also benefit from this book as she plans to study Anatomy next year.
 This is a visually beautifully designed book, though the font size is pretty small.
 It’s fun to flip through and the information that compares human anatomy to that of different animals is fascinating. [nonfiction reference book on skeletons, ages 8 and up]

 My Encyclopedia of Very Important Things by DK GIVEAWAY